 - “Reflection” phase: We discuss and adapt our processes and approaches based on our Operational Excellence initiative.
 We periodically conduct surveys to measure the initiative’s benefits.

-Secondary participants: Approximately 15 individuals from various company departments (Operations, Finance, Business Development, Talents & Culture, Technology) invited by the C-level participants.
+Additionally, the C-level participants invited approximately 15 people from various company departments (Operations, Finance, Business Development, Talents & Culture, and Delivery).

 Outcomes within the first 6-9 months

 - We developed a practical procedure for defining and tracking transformative metrics, enabling continuous improvement.

 - We established a practical procedure for evaluating and prioritizing valuable customers.

 - We aligned leadership insights and goals throughout the company, leading to practical goal setting and motivation at all levels.